-The Yaak Valley Forest Council wants what’s best for hiker, bears, and Montana.
+The Yaak Valley Forest Council wants what’s best for hiker's, bears, and Montana.
 This problem requires a solution that so far neither collaboration nor litigation have been able to fix.
 It needs legislation.

-When Congress designated the pacific northwest trail in 2009, they also mandated that the forest service produce a management plan within two years.
+When Congress designated the Pacific Northwest Trail in 2009, they also mandated that the Forest Fervice produce a management plan within two years.
 This management plan is required to determine the carrying capacity of the trail, and include public oversight.
-At this point, the forest service is eight years out of compliance with the law.
+At this point, the Forest Service is eight years out of compliance with the law.
 We see this injunction as a way to get the process moving again.

 The Yaak Valley Forest Council is suing the federal government—specifically, the U.S. Forest Service—for the first time in our 22-year history, and as you might imagine, it’s not cheap.
 We need your help to continue this.
 We will leave no stone unturned in our efforts to protect the Yaak’s last 25 grizzlies—the rarest grizzly subpopulation in Montana, and among the rarest in North America.

 If you would like more information about the history of the PNT and what YVFC is advocating for, please read our PNT overview, and our FAQ:

 Be sure to send us a copy of your correspondence and contact us directly if you have any questions at email@example.com.
 Thank you!